Egypt Gas

 • Uses existing LNG infrastructure — no new liquefaction plant needed

-• Lower capital cost vs standalone Cyprus LNG ($1B vs $5B+)
+• Lower capital cost than a standalone Cyprus liquefaction plant

 • Faster time to first gas — LNG plants already operational